 Sobriety means you have to take a long hard look at yourself in the mirror.
 The way that we feel about ourselves directly affects what kind of life and personalty choices will be made, through self-exploration an individual can begin respecting themselves as well as their skills/ability with making decisions

 The most unexpected reward of recovery is that you slowly begin to judge yourself less harshly.
 You start to love all those quirky perks about yourself that you previously found embarrassing or annoying.
 You feel confident enough to speak your mind without hiding behind the skirts of alcohol.
 You love life, and every day, your smile is more prominent, and your laughter louder.

 Alcohol is a costly addiction.
 It can quickly drain your bank account and leave you without enough money to pay for necessary items.
 When fighting addiction, it's easy lose sight on all aspects of our lives: career choices, relationships, and savings accounts.
 You often spend a majority of time focusing solely upon obtaining substances at any cost - rather than taking care them first before worrying about anything else.

 Let’s not forget the various fast foods you order and the Uber rides to and from your favorite bar.
 Naturally, all that money you spent daily on your drinking sprees gets saved up when you get sober.
 You may even find you have enough money to pay off half your mortgage in a single installment!

 Life is more vibrant when you’re sober.

 Think of it this way; you’re driving a car that’s continuously low on fuel.
-It won’t take long for its various parts to stop failing and not long after that; the engine will only be suitable as scrap metal.
+It won’t take long for its various parts to start failing,.

 Similarly, after drinking for several days without giving your body a break, your thoughts become hazy, groggy, and you get this body aches, you can’t explain that just won’t go away.
 That’s your body telling you it can’t do this anymore and you need to listen.